esote/mathematical-functions/Lambert-W-function/README.md

 	5. If the user intentionally entered "NaN".
 - In the Boolean function `isNumberValue`, I am now checking the following things:
 	1. If the input is less than 0, which results in a complex number.
-	2. If the input is infinity (or at least percieved as infinity), this is the result of inputs like 10^10^9 (which is smaller than the catch for parsing errors, but too large to be computed), or if the value "inf" is intentinally entered.
+	2. If the input is infinity (or at least perceived as infinity), this is the result of inputs like 10^10^9 (which is smaller than the catch for parsing errors, but too large to be computed), or if the value "inf" is intentionally entered.
 - Originally, it started computing at 0, but now it has a starting guess if the input is not equal to 0 or 1
 - Replaced for loop with do-while loop, because the limit of 1 < 1e99 is unnecessary with other range checks.
 - Originally, I used Boost `.convert_to<>()` for the string-to-`arbFloat` conversion, but now I use `static_cast`.
 The string-to-`arbFloat` has been abstracted to an inline function (`resizeArbtoString`).